du82/status-website/docs/getting-started/download-status-for-linux.md

 ## Verify the Status app GPG signature

 When you verify the GPG signature of the Status app, you confirm that the app has not been altered.
-To verify the GPG signature on Linux, you use Status app public key and the [GNU Privacy Guard (or GPG) :octicons-tab-external-16:](https://gnupg.org/) software that comes with most Linux distributions.
+To verify the GPG signature on Linux, you use Status app public key and the [GNU Privacy Guard (or GPG) <ExternalIcon />](https://gnupg.org/) software that comes with most Linux distributions.

 1. Open Terminal and change to the directory with the Status AppImage file.
 1. Download and import the Status release public key: